MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  If you enable this policy, or leave it unconfigured, graphics acceleration will be utilized if it's available.
+  If you enable this policy, or leave it unconfigured, graphics acceleration will be utilized if it’s available.
 If you disable this policy, turns off graphics acceleration.

   #### Supported features: